windows gground

 Same steps can be used to fix Antimalware Service Executable high memory in windows 11 or windows 10

-Edit: As for august 2022 this solution is still working to fix antimalware service executable high memory
+Edit: As for april 2023 this solution is still working to fix antimalware service executable high memory

 Team windowsground